Kattis91/upcoming-artist/README.md

 ### Key Project Goal

 The goal of the site is to provide comprehensive information about Aske Falk's sound and music.
-The first page contains information about various gigs so visitors can instantly feel welcome to take part of the artist's "whereabouts" and even visit some live performances as far as possible.
+The first page contains information about various gigs so visitors can instantly feel welcome to the community and maybe even plan to visit some live performances.

 ### Target Audience